AI4X 2025 · Conference / Workshop Paper · Literature-based discovery

 Reflections on building a dataset-driven scholarly search engine: the interface problems that shaped it, and what it taught me about research infrastructure.

-Reach out if you are working on research collaboration, scientific AI systems, food intelligence, graph learning, or thoughtful product work around expert workflows.
+Reach out about research collaboration, scientific AI systems, food intelligence, graph learning, or thoughtful product work around expert workflows.